ProlificsPanther/PantherWebDebugger/README.md

 ### Installing and configuring Panther/Web Debugger Win32

 #### Prerequisite
-     A Panther/Web application 5.52 or later, Eclipse and Apache.
+     A Panther Web application 5.52 or later, Eclipse and Apache.
+The Panther Web Debugger can be installed on your  Panther development environment.

 #### Eclipse & Apache Tomcat